-6) Does the 10 days after arrival date start after the report no later than date (RNLT)?
+6) Does the 10 days after arrival date start after the

-Yes, the $10\ \text{days}$ begins after the RNLT date stated on the military orders.
+Yes, the 10 days begins after the RNLT date stated on the military orders.

 7) What happens if the school is at capacity?

 HB 1597 allows the family and student to enroll in the adjacent district, not a campus of their choice.
 The local district will decide which campus the student will be enrolled.